Hong Kong national rugby union team: 2015: The growth of Hong Kong Rugby

 With Japan already qualified for the 2019 Rugby World Cup (by virtue of hosting), the 2018 Asia Rugby Championship saw only the developing nations in Asia compete, a stance that still remains.
 This saw Hong Kong claim the title for the first time, winning all four of their games over South Korea and Malaysia.
 This saw them progress in the 2019 Rugby World Cup qualifying process, advancing to an Asia/Oceania play-off series against the Cook Islands, which they won on aggregate 77 to 3.

 In a revamped World Cup qualifying Repechage, Hong Kong played in a round-robin tournament against Canada, Germany and Kenya to earn the final spot in the 2019 Rugby World Cup.
 Hong Kong finished in third spot with just one win over Kenya.

 Between 2019 and 2023, Hong Kong retained their Asian Rugby Championship title, and in 2022 once again advances to a World Cup Final Qualification Tournament.
 However, like in 2018, they only secured one victory (again against Kenya), to them not progress to the World Cup.

 From 2018 and 2021, Hong Kong also played alongside will the Western Force and other developing Asian sides in the Global Rapid Rugby competition.

 Ahead of the 2027 Rugby World Cup, World Rugby expended the competition to 24 teams, and the qualification process granted Asia a direct spot into the World Cup alongside the already qualified Japan.
 This encouraged further development for Hong Kong, prompting a tour to South America during the 2024 July window and significant home tests during the 2024 November window.

 In June and July 2025, Hong Kong competed against the United Arab Emirates, South Korea, and Sri Lanka in the 2025 Asia Rugby Championship.
 Hong Kong won all their matches to remain Champions and in doing so they qualified for the Rugby World Cup for the first time, becoming just the second Asian nation to qualify.
+They will play Australia in the opening match.

+Team image

+Kits

+The national team's home kit is typically a blue shirt, blue shorts, and black or white socks, while the away kit features red and white shirts and shorts, and red or white socks.